skim0119/DeepLearning_Notes/README.md

 Any work and notes about other machine learning techniques and reinforcement learning is moved to separate repository.

-At the end, I want this repository to be a good reminder and refresher of what deep learning is and how to apply it to any other project.
+At the end, I want this project to be a good reminder and refresher of what deep learning is and how to apply it to any other project.

 * Read this in other language: [한국어](README.ko.md)